-The opposing party and the PHAB may ask questions of any person providing verbal evidence.
+The respondent and the PHAB members may ask questions of any person providing verbal evidence.

 Each party summarizes the evidence provided to the PHAB and uses that evidence to support their position and persuade the PHAB to find in their favour – this is called a submission.
 It is helpful to restate the decision you want the PHAB to make in the appeal.

 The Chair of the PHAB will close the hearing.